mshinn23/nardini/README.md

 # Contributing

 If you're interested in contributing to the development of Nardini - be it bug fixes, suggestions, edits, or extensions - please do the following.
-To submit identified bugs as well as suggestions (i.e. ideas), please open a ticket under [Issues](https://github.com/mshinn23/nardini/issues); and, for direct edits and  extensions to the package, please submit a [Pull Request](https://github.com/mshinn23/nardini/pulls).
+To submit identified bugs as well as suggestions (including ideas), please open a ticket under [Issues](https://github.com/mshinn23/nardini/issues); and, for direct edits and extensions to the package, please submit a [Pull Request](https://github.com/mshinn23/nardini/pulls).

 This is an overview of [Github's Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues), as well as [Github's Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) and how they can be used to aid development.